Testing charge quantization with axion string-induced cosmic birefringence: Scattering Transform

 where the average is again performed over random map realizations.
 If statistical homogeneity and isotropy hold for the input fields, one obtains first-order reduced coefficients by averaging over wavelet position and orientation:

 As pointed out in Ref.~\cite{Cheng_2020}, the similarity between \refeq{power_spectrum} and \refeq{scattering-transform-first-order} means that the information contained in first-order scattering transform coefficients is similar to that in binned power spectrum.
 However, whereas the power spectrum has fine-grained information in the Fourier space ($N_{\mathrm{pix}}/2$ coefficients for a square input field $N_{\mathrm{pix}}$ pixels across), scattering transform only gathers course-grained information ($\log_2 N_{\mathrm{pix}}$ reduced coefficients).
+This means that scattering transform is expected to have a weaker constraining power than binned power spectrum in the direction orthogonal to the $\mathcal A^2\,\xi_0$ degeneracy.
 As we demonstrate in \refsec{results}, the best parameter inference procedure is one that combines both summary statistics.

 The above scattering transform process can be repeated to produce the second-order reduced coefficients by treating first-order fields produced by convolution as input fields:

 In principle, the procedure can be iterated to produce higher-order convoluted fields and the associated high-order reduced coefficients.
 In this work, scattering transform coefficients up to only the second-order will be used in our analysis.